 - 4.2.5 Askham wastewater treatment works is a small facility that discharges to the River Lowther (part of the River Eden SAC).
-Sockbridge is located approximately 3.5km to the northeast, adjacent to the River Eamont (also part of the River Eden SAC). - 4.2.6 The sites associated with the upper Solway Firth (Solway Firth SAC, Solway Firth SPA and Upper Solway Flats and Marshes SPA) are approximately 70km downstream. - 4.2.7 The scheme will require construction works close to the River Eden SAC (pipeline construction and modification of plant at Askham, presumably to include a new pumping station).
+Sockbridge is located approximately 3.5km to the north-east, adjacent to the River Eamont (also part of the River Eden SAC). - 4.2.6 The sites associated with the upper Solway Firth (Solway Firth SAC, Solway Firth SPA and Upper Solway Flats and Marshes SPA) are approximately 70km downstream. - 4.2.7 The scheme will require construction works close to the River Eden SAC (pipeline construction and modification of plant at Askham, presumably to include a new pumping station).
 Effluent will be transferred to Sockbridge for treatment and discharge into the River Lowther. - 4.2.8 With regard to construction, the scheme will require the identification and implementation of appropriate avoidance measures and mitigation at the project level to ensure that there are no adverse effects on the River Eden SAC; however, the scheme is unexceptional in terms of scale and the standard best-practice measures outlined in Appendix D are likely to effective (although some bespoke measures, such as timing works to avoid key migration periods) may be required. - 4.2.9 Closing Askham wastewater treatment works will improve water quality in the reach of the River Lowther between Askham and the confluence with the Eamont as effluent will be passed to Sockbridge for treatment and discharge and spills of untreated effluent will be reduced.
 The volumes treated at Askham are relatively modest and can be fully treated at Sockbridge to comply with the permits for this site, and so deterioration of the water quality in the River Eamont would not be expected.
-Discharges from Askham currently contribute to baseflow in the River Lowther, although this contribution is inconsequential due to the small volumes that are treated and discharge, the contribution of surface water from the ctahcment, and the regulated nature of the river at this point (partly maintained by compensation releases from Haweswater).
-The reductions in discharges from Askham would not therefore affect the achievement of flow targets for the River Lowther.

-- 4.2.10 Other operational effects are possible (for example, noise and vibration from new pumping equipment) but these effects can be avoided or mitigated through the design process. - 4.2.11 The sites associated with the Solway Firth are a substantial distance downstream, and any environmental changes from the options will be fully attenuated by this point.
-Mobile species associated with the SAC (i.e. migratory fish) may be exposed when using the River Eden and its tributaries, although mitigation to safeguard the River Eden SAC will be effective for these features also. - 4.2.12 Therefore, including the option in the DWMP will not adversely affect the integrity of these sites, alone or in combination, and it is very likely that a 'no significant effects' conclusion would be reached in any project-stage HRA.
+Discharges from Askham currently contribute to baseflow in the River Lowther, although this contribution is inconsequential due to the small volumes that are treated and discharge, the contribution of surface water from the catchment, and the regulated nature of the river at this point (partly maintained by compensation releases from Haweswater)21.
+The reductions in discharges from Askham would not therefore affect the achievement of flow targets for the River Lowther. - 4.2.10 Other operational effects are possible (for example, noise and vibration from new pumping equipment) but these effects can be avoided or mitigated through the design process. - 4.2.11 The sites associated with the Solway Firth are a substantial distance downstream, and any environmental changes from the options will be fully attenuated by this point.
+Mobile species associated with the SAC (i.e. migratory fish) may be exposed when using the River Eden and its tributaries, although mitigation to safeguard the River Eden SAC will be effective for these features also.